 I got offered a job at a café but the owner says that I need to do a week unpaid trial before he will hire me.
 Is that even legal?

 No, it's not!
 As a general rule, you must be paid for any trial work you have performed to establish your suitability for a job.
 The exceptions are volunteer work or an organized vocational or student placement.
-If you're unsure then contact us here in the Student Support Department or the Fair Work Ombudsman!
+If you're unsure then contact us here in at Arc Legal & Advocacy or the Fair Work Ombudsman!

 I work in a small boutique retail clothing store and my boss wants to deduct money from my pay for every item that gets stolen whilst I'm working.
 Can they do this?